After blowing late lead, Sens top Kings in OT

 Dustin Brown and Tyler Toffoli scored, and Jack Campbell made 30 saves for the Kings, who are 1-5-1 in their past seven games.
 Pageau scored his own rebound after driving to the net following two spectacular saves by Nilsson on Toffoli earlier in the overtime.

 The Kings tied the score at 2-2 on a goal by Toffoli with eight seconds left in regulation and Campbell pulled for an extra attacker.
-That came after the Senators grabbed a 2-1 lead on Anisimov's goal at 9:50 of the third period.
+Off of a big rebound of a Matt Roy slapper, Toffoli roofed a backhander from the left slot over Nilsson's right shoulder That came after the Senators grabbed a 2-1 lead on Anisimov's goal at 9:50 of the third period.

 Tyler Ennis brought the puck out from behind the Los Angeles net and up the wall, then quickly turned and shot from the outside edge of the right face-off circle.
 Anisimov, in his second game back after missing five with a lower-body injury, was positioned in front of the crease and stopped the puck with his blade before shooting it between Campbell's pads.